jules2689/trudeau/trudeau/2020-04-18/post_news.md

 The Prime Minister spoke of the requirement to wear a mask when you're getting on a plane.
 The Prime Minister making it clear that you shouldn't be travelling, that non-essential travel shouldn't be happen, but if you are required for some reason to get on a plane, you are required to wear a mask.
 The other substance of the announcement was the decision toallow $306  in loans and some non-refundable payments to indigenous small- and medium-sized businesses.
 This is another sector obviouslythat's been hard hit by COVID-19.
-We saw the government try to getmoney to particular  yesterday. a bit of a continuation of that today.
+We saw  government try to getmoney to particular  yesterday. a bit of a continuation of that today.
 If I'm not mistaken, there's something like 6, 000 indigenous businesses across the country.
 Tabatha bull joins me from toronto.